mytechladder/hello-mtl/README.md

 # Hello-MTL

-This example shows how to create a microservices architecture with Spring Boot and Spring Cloud.
-It also shows how to package each application in Docker containers and run them with Docker Compose.
+This example shows how to create a microservices architecture with Spring Boot.
+It also shows how to package each application in Docker containers and deploy them with Github actions.

 Please read [Build Spring Microservices and Dockerize them for Production](https://developer.okta.com/blog/2019/02/28/spring-microservices-docker) for a tutorial that shows you how to build this application.

 **Prerequisites:** [Java 8 or 11](https://adoptopenjdk.net/).

-> [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
-Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.

 * [Getting Started](#getting-started)
 * [Help](#help)